Ronaldrc/Discord-OpenAI-Bot/README.md

 ## Modifying the Script
 As mentioned in the beginning, the user must change **THREE** lines of code to get their own discord bot up and running.

-Delete this line of code below.
+Delete this line of code from `main.py`.

 ```python
 load_dotenv()